Medically reviewed by: Kristin Baier, MD

 Phentermine, for example, is a stimulant (an amphetamine-like analog) that reduces hunger so that you can more easily stick to a low-calorie diet—but again, restricting food intake is not a sustainable solution for weight loss.
 Phentermine can also cause serious side effects including migraines, increased thirst, dry mouth, and significant elevation in blood pressure—which can force your heart to work harder and exacerbate any existing heart conditions.

 Contrave, another prescription weight loss medication, is a combination of Wellbutrin (a medicine primarily used in the treatment of depression), and naltrexone (a drug used primarily in the prevention of alcohol or opioid abuse).
-Like phentermine, Contrave helps to reduce appetite but does not address the most important underlying biology of weight gain.
+Like phentermine, Contrave helps to reduce appetite but does not address the metabolic health components like GLP-1s do.

-There are a couple of contraindications for GLP-1 medications.
-The first is a history of pancreatitis or for people who have gallbladder disease.
-We also do not recommend GLP-1s if you have a personal or family history of medullary thyroid cancer or MEN (multiple endocrine neoplasia).
+There are several contraindications for GLP-1 medications to keep in mind.
+Specifically, GLP-1s should not be used by individuals with a history of pancreatitis or people who have gallbladder disease.
+In addition, GLP-1s are contraindicated if you have a personal or family history of medullary thyroid cancer or MEN (multiple endocrine neoplasia) type 2, or a personal history of pancreatic cancer

-Since they were first approved in 2005, 17 years of research demonstrate that, for most people, GLP-1s are a safe and effective treatment option to improve metabolic health and support weight loss, and the medication has even been approved for use in children twelve years of age and older.
+Since the first GLP-1 medication was approved in 2005, research demonstrates that, for most people, GLP-1 medications are a safe and effective treatment option to improve metabolic health and support weight loss, and the medication has even been approved for use in children twelve years of age and older.

-Other possible side effects of GLP-1 meds include:
+Other possible side effects of GLP-1 medications include:

 - Stomach (abdomen) pain